Annual SIU Report

 - Filers are not allowed to perform a "partial save" of the data.
 Once each filer accesses the blank form, the filer must complete all applicable fields and then electronically submit the form.
 Upon submission the filer will receive a Submission ID.
 Filers may exit prior to submission but no data will be retained.

-- Previously filed Annual SIU Reports may be edited and resubmitted which will result in a new Submission ID.
-Edits are not permitted after June 1.
+- Previously filed Annual SIU Reports may not be edited but may be resubmitted which will result in a new Submission ID.
+No submissions or resubmissions are permitted after June 1.

 - Do not include data from uninsured (ASO) business in the columns 1a - 2b of the grid.
 Separate questions below the grid pertain to ASO financial data.
 Include ASO business in the remaining columns (3a - 6b) of the grid.